-- SBP and the Wharton Risk Center to promote stronger building codes and more resilient communities and to influence industry standards and best practices.
-We participate on the board of IBHS, an independent, nonprofit, scientific research organization supported by property insurance and reinsurance companies.
-Through our research partnership with IBHS, we have gained a better understanding of severe wind, hail and fire impacts on building engineering standards.
-Travelers has incorporated the scientific information into our approaches for rating and underwriting.
 We also participate on the board of the BuildStrong Coalition, a group composed of national business and consumer organizations, companies and emergency management officials.
 BuildStrong is dedicated to advocating for federal government legislation and incentivizing state adoption and enforcement of building codes to protect property, save lives from the devastation of natural disasters and reduce loss costs.

 In 2018, national mitigation and resiliency efforts benefited from the enactment of the Disaster Recovery Reform Act.
-Long a priority for Travelers and the BuildStrong Coalition, Congress has now provided states and localities with dedicated preand post-disaster funding opportunities that will save lives and help communities reduce the future costs of natural disasters by helping homeowners fortify their homes using IBHS proven technologies. - Improving Our Eco-Efficient Operations.
+Long a priority for Travelers and the BuildStrong Coalition, this legislation provides states and localities with dedicated pre- and post-disaster funding opportunities that will save lives and help communities reduce the future costs of natural disasters by helping homeowners fortify their homes using IBHS proven technologies.
+State and federal funding for resiliency efforts is essential.
+According to a National Institute of Building Sciences study, for every \$1 spent on hazard mitigation, the United States can save \$6 in future disaster costs.
+In these ways, we are advocating for our communities, which we believe is good for our customers, for the communities in which we live and work and for creating shareholder value over time.

+Improving Our Eco-Efficient Operations.
 We continually analyze our impacts on the environment and look for cost-effective ways to minimize those impacts.
 We utilize an environmental management system that regularly reviews our operations to measure our impacts and to identify opportunities that increase efficiency and reduce costs.

-Some of the key elements of our environmental management system include periodic recommissionings of facilities; evaluating emerging technologies, such as alternative energy, and their potential use in our facilities; partnering with power and other utility providers to review our operations and, when available, leveraging their incentive programs to help fund our improvements; evaluating potential changes to energy regulations that may impact our costs and operations; using technology to fine-tune operational parameters; with respect to waste, minimizing and recycling as much waste as possible; and evaluating how to be more efficient in space utilization, which has led to the introduction of a new open workspace environment that is designed to increase operational efficiency and decrease our need for office space, which will further minimize our impact on the environment.
+Some of the key elements of our environmental management system include periodic recommissionings of facilities; evaluating emerging technologies, such as alternative energy, and their potential use in our facilities; partnering with power and other utility providers to review our operations and, when available, leveraging their incentive programs to help fund our improvements; evaluating potential changes to energy regulations that may impact our costs and operations; using technology to fine-tune operational parameters; minimizing and recycling as much waste as possible; and evaluating how to be more efficient in space utilization, which has led to the introduction of an open workspace environment that is designed to increase operational efficiency and decrease our need for office space, further minimizing our impact on the environment.
 Results from these initiatives have been very favorable.
 For example, from an owned-facility perspective, as a result of these actions, we have reduced our electricity usage by 42% over the last decade.
 In addition, our open workspace environment, which we began to implement in 2017, increases operational efficiency and decreases our need for office space.
-We expect that upon completion of our office renovation project, we will reduce our real estate portfolio in Hartford (our largest location) by approximately 30% and the balance of our U.S. portfolio by approximately 10%.
+We expect that upon completion of our office renovation project, we will reduce our real estate portfolio in Hartford (our largest location) by approximately 30% and the balance of our U.S. portfolio by approximately 20%.

-• Thought Leadership on Disaster Preparedness.
+Thought Leadership on Disaster Preparedness.
 Travelers is helping to proactively address risks such as hurricanes, wildfires and other disasters through the Travelers Institute, the public policy division of Travelers.
 The Travelers Institute gathers community members and professionals, including independent insurance agents and brokers, to explore the science of these issues and the latest research on prevention and mitigation.
+Given the dual challenges during 2020 of preparing for a disaster while facing the pandemic, the Travelers Institute teamed up with IBHS and the American Property Casualty Insurance Association (APCIA) during National Hurricane Preparedness Week on a media campaign to provide information and tips to prepare a home or business for a disaster.
+In addition, the Travelers Institute convened these organizations for a webinar to celebrate the 10th anniversary of the IBHS Research Center, highlighting successes and lessons learned on preparedness for wildfires, hail and wind events.